 Image: Stef Glinski, World Vision

-We call on you to at least double last week’s $20 million contribution to stop the looming famine to $40 million, and do our part to help those in desperate need
+We call on you to at least double the 1 March 2017 announcement of Australia’s $20 million contribution to stopping the looming famine to $40 million, and do our part to help those in desperate need